PhilipEkholm/oneon/README.md

 # oneon
-Like YouTube, but better, trying not to piss you off!
+Like YouTube, but way better, not with all these ads that keep annoying you...